vidal-adrien/ChIP-Rx-Pipeline-Pub/chipseq.md

 samtools index -@ $THREADS sample.sorted.filtered.bam
 ```

-To be repeated for each sample in the analysis.
+To be run for each sample in the analysis.

 ### 3.4) Deduplication